bballagh/profile-hyde/index.md

 ![logo](public/TVNews1.jpg)

-I'm a member of the University of Iowa [School of Journalism and Mass Communication](http://clas.uiowa.edu/sjmc/) Class of 2016.
+Hi!
+Thanks for visiting my professional website.
+My name is Brooke Ballagh and I am a  [School of Journalism and Mass Communication](http://clas.uiowa.edu/sjmc/) major at [The University of Iowa] (https://uiowa.edu).

-I have proven expertise in [multimedia storytelling](/), [journalistic reporting and writing](/#) and [media law](/#).
-I am currently the sergeant-at-arms of the University of Iowa [Society for the Promotion of Associations](/#), and I really like green eggs and ham.
+Through the many journalism courses I have taken, I have discovered my passion of producing broadcast television.
+I hope to one day be a producer at a local TV station.
+Currently I am a producer at [Daily Iowan TV] (https://www.youtube.com/user/TheDailyIowan) and it is at Daily Iowan TV where I have learned about the world of producing.

 ### Social media